 “Too big to fail” is an over-used phrase, but it’s relevant and appropriate in the case of power and utilities (P&U).

 Electricity underpins virtually every aspect of our lives.
 Yet, power generation and delivery are under a growing threat from natural disasters, cyber-attacks, aging infrastructure and workforce, and supply chain interruptions.
-At the same time, the sector is getting to grips with complex, decentralised grid systems, renewable energy sources and digitisation.
+At the same time, the sector is getting to grips with complex, decentralized grid systems, renewable energy sources and digitization.

 The European Union’s proposed NIS 2 Directive could oblige P&U (and other industries) companies to demonstrate new levels of cyber security.1

 Power companies and utilities, public and private, have always been focused on keeping the lights on and the water running – but the changing nature of risks has shifted the emphasis from response and recovery to resilience by design to maintain services 24/7.
 Regulators expect higher operational, commercial, and financial resilience standards across the supply chain.
 The European Union’s proposed NIS 2 Directive could oblige P&U (and other industries) companies to demonstrate new levels of cybersecurity.
 Failure to take adequate preventative measures can leave companies – and their leaders – open to fines and custodial sentences.

 In this article, we take a deeper look at the main drivers of resilience and discuss how P&U companies can integrate these elements to maintain their services.

 Climate change is a vast and growing concern for the sector.
 Storms, forest and bush fires, flooding, winds, extreme hot and cold, and droughts are no longer freak events but frequently occurring natural phenomena in many geographies.
 The US has suffered 323 weather and climate disasters since 1980, with estimated damage of US$2.195 trillion.2 And between 2013 and 2020, the number of outage hours per year doubled from four to eight.3